targetteal/o2-pt/rule-book.md

 For examples of election processes for the _Select Mode_, see the **Pattern Library**.

-The structure of the _Select Mode_ can be restricted using a _Restriction_, provided that the goal is maintained and the rules above are followed.
+The structure of the _Select Mode_ can be further limited using a _Restriction_, provided that the goal is maintained and the rules above are followed.

 ## Care Mode